No. 15 Mizzou Narrowil Falls to No. 10 Texas A&M After Last-Second Shot

-No. 15 Mizzou Narrowly Falls to No. 10 Texas A&M After Last-Second Shot
+Last-Second Shot Hands No. 15 Mizzou Loss Against No. 10 Texas A&M

 More times than not, the No. 15-ranked Missouri Tigers looked in danger of losing a consecutive two games for the first time this season.
 Though it stayed within reach of the No. 10-ranked Texas A&M Aggies throughout the contest, the Tigers succumbed to a 67-64 defeat Saturday afternoon in a thrilling matchup.